As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 The best air purifiers for allergies are designed with multiple layers of filters, each one designed to do a different job.

-Using an air purifier during peak pollen season eliminates the pollen inside your home, reducing pollen allergy symptoms.
+Using an air purifier during peak pollen season eliminates the pollen that gets inside your home, reducing pollen allergy symptoms.
 This is a great way to keep your indoor air allergen-free.

 5. Change Your Clothes As Soon As You Enter The House